-Fill needles with the smallest amount of injection mix (1 μ l or less) using an Eppendorf GELoader tip (eppendorf) (although filling in a drop of mix with a regular tip at the end of the needle works as well - the mix migrates to the needle tip by capillarity, thanks to the omega dot fiber).
-Filled needles are stored in the same Petri dish as before, turned into a humid chamber by the addition of a humid, folded tissue coating the inner side of the lid (see picture below).
+Fill needles with the smallest amount of injection mix (1 μ l or less) using an Eppendorf GELoader tip (although filling in a drop of mix with a regular tip at the end of the needle works as well; the mix migrates to the needle tip by capillarity, thanks to the omega dot fiber).
+Filled needles can be kept on the bench in the same Petri dish as before, turned into a humid chamber by the addition of a humid, folded tissue coating the inner side of the lid (see picture below).

-Needles are ideally filled hours before the injection, to allow small air bubbles, trapped at the needle tip, to disperse.
+Needles are ideally filled a couple of hours before the injection, to allow small air bubbles, trapped at the needle tip, to disperse.
+Filled needles are only used for the upcoming session.
 One needle is generally sufficient for the injection of over 100-200 embryos.
 However, needles can break or get clogged and it's a good idea to fill 5-6 needles for the injection of a standard construct (400-600 embryos).